• Skip to primary navigation

 Steps to make sugar syrup and roast besan flour in ghee

-• Next add a tablespoon of milk to the besan while roasting it as also helps to give a grainy texture.
+• Next, add a tablespoon of milk to the besan while roasting it, as it also helps to give a grainy texture.
 When you add milk, the mixture will fluff up.
 Add 1 tablespoon at a time and keep stirring.

 Mix milk and sugar syrup in besan halwa recipe